rodridev-01/rodridev-01/README.md

 👨🏻‍💻&nbsp;<strong>About Me</strong>

-💡 &nbsp;I like to explore new technologies and develop quick software solutions.\
+💡&nbsp;I like to explore new technologies and develop quick software solutions.\
-🎓 &nbsp;Currently studying Computer Science and Informatics.\
+🎓&nbsp;Currently studying Computer Science and Informatics.\
-🌱 &nbsp;Learning about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱&nbsp;Learning about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✉️ &nbsp;You can email me [here](mailto:rph26031994@gmail.com).
+✉️&nbsp;You can email me [here](mailto:rph26031994@gmail.com).
 I will try to respond as soon as possible.\
-📄 &nbsp;Check out my [portfolio](https://rodrigoporfolio26.netlify.app) for more details.
+📄&nbsp;Check out my [portfolio](https://rodrigoporfolio26.netlify.app) for more details.
 I am open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right" width="300"/>